The course is divided in two main parts:

 Lecturers from Norway and other countries will be contributing to the course.
 All are recognized experts within the field of conservation and with various backgrounds and professional experience.

 The course concludes with a practical exam, giving 15 (ECT) university credits if passed.
 A full-time presence and active participation during both the on-line component and the course period in Oslo are required to be allowed to participate in the exam and to obtain the course certificate.

 Course participation is free of charge for the selected participants.

 Depending on availability of funding, and a stringent application process proving financial need, a limited number of partial scholarships may be available in special circumstances.

 Applicants should be mid-career professionals with a minimum of three years’ work experience in wood conservation.
-It is of great importance for the success of the course that the participants have relevant experience so as to contribute and benefit from the mutual exchange of ideas.
+It is of great importance for the success of the course that the participants have relevant experience to contribute with, and benefit from, the mutual exchange of ideas.

 The number of participants is limited to 20.